nuSTORM as a Precision Probe of the Standard Model and New Physics: Introduction

 This physics programme includes unique probes of the Standard Model, such as precision measurements of the weak mixing angle and the rare process of neutrino trident production, which both test the electroweak gauge structure.
 In parallel, nuSTORM's exceptional control over beam properties makes it a powerful and versatile instrument for BSM searches.
 The beams with high-intensity, and known flavour composition are ideal for a diverse range of explorations.
 For instance, short-baseline oscillation patterns can be scrutinised for evidence of eV-scale sterile neutrinos, while subtle spectral distortions may reveal Kaluza-Klein excitations predicted by models with large extra dimensions.
 The clean experimental environment also enables sensitive searches for lepton flavour violation in meson decays and can place stringent constraints on heavy QCD axions and other axion-like particles produced in rare kaon decays.

-This paper provides the most wide ranging exploration of nuSTORM’s physics potential to date.
+This paper provides a wide ranging exploration of nuSTORM’s physics.
 Section~\ref{sec:setup} introduces the experimental design, describing the neutrino beam simulation, detector specifications and the assumptions underlying our phenomenological analyses.
 We then turn to physics studies: Standard Model measurements are presented in Section~\ref{sec:SM}, followed by an investigation of nuSTORM’s sensitivity to new physics, including sterile neutrinos (Section~\ref{sec:steriles}), large extra dimensions (Section~\ref{sec:LED}), lepton flavour violation (Section~\ref{sec:LFV}), neutrino trident production (Section~\ref{sec:trident}) and axion-like particles (Section~\ref{sec:axion}).
 Concluding remarks are provided in Section~\ref{sec:conclusion}.